montoyatim01/Filmvert/README.md

 - Wide support for input image formats (Camera RAW, Pakon, TIFF/DNG)

+- Fully color managed with [OpenColorIO](https://github.com/AcademySoftwareFoundation/OpenColorIO) integration

 - Metadata tagging, import and export

 <!-- Put Screenshot Here -->

 ## ⚡️ Quick start
-Download the latest release from the [Releases Page](https://github.com/montoyatim01/Filmvert/releases) and install to your Applications folder.
+Download the latest release from the [Releases Page](https://github.com/montoyatim01/Filmvert/releases).

 ### Loading Images/Rolls
 Load in images by selecting a few individual images, or an entire directory's worth at once.
 Filmvert operates per-roll, so directories will import as rolls.
 Individual images will need to be added to a roll.